FREQUENTLY ASKED QUESTIONS ABOUT THE SMC ALTERNATIVE TRANSPORTATION INCENTIVE PROGRAM

 Does it matter which web browser I use?

-The recommended web browser is Mozilla Firefox.
+Yes, the recommended web browser is Mozilla Firefox.

 Is supervisor signature required?